-Canadian Network of National Associations of Regulators (CNNAR)
+Canadian Network of Agencies of Regulation (CNAR)

 ICE, is a professional membership association that provides education, networking, and other resources for organizations and individuals who work in and serve the credentialing industry.
 ICE is a leading developer of standards for both certification and certificate programs and it is both a provider of and a clearing house for information on trends in certification, test development and delivery, assessment-based certificate programs, and other information relevant to the credentialing community.
 As a proud member of ICE, we stay informed on best practices in developing and administering quality certification programs so that we may better serve you.
 BCRSP is proud to be a member of the Institute for Credentialing Excellence in show of our support of the credentialing community and our commitment to strive for excellence in our certification program.

 International Network of Safety & Health Practitioner Organisations (INSHPO)

 INSHPO is a global alliance of professional occupational safety and health (OSH) organizations with which BCRSP is affiliated.
 INSHPO’s mission is to advance Occupational Safety & Health through the exchange of evidence-based practices and the development of a harmonized framework for the profession.
 All professions must have professional standards – for ethical practice, educational learning outcomes in baccalaureate programs, credentials, and other factors affecting an individual’s qualifications.
 INSHPO is developing a Global Competency Framework for the OSH Professional – an international standard for OSH professionals.
 Key components in the INSHPO mission are the Global OSH Body of Knowledge and core competencies for OSH practitioners.